chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 To restore backed-up data of the Chef Automate High Availability (HA) using External AWS S3, follow the steps given below:

 -   Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.

+-   Execute the restore command from bastion `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.

+NOTE: Currently "--skip-preflight" flag is not supported from the bastion, If you want to use the "--skip-preflight" follow the steps given below.

+### Restore with --skip-preflight

 -   Shutdown Chef Automate service on all front-end nodes.